Nagel’s What is it like to be a bat?

 (Allow students to respond.)

 Now, you have told us some of the things you would do and how you would feel if you were in the cat’s shoes, but do you really know what it is like to be a cat?
 Have you smelled catnip?
 Do you get excited when you smell catnip?
-We know how excited a cat gets when it smells catnip, but we don’t know really how it feels.
-Even though we know lots of things about cats, we don’t have the same experience; so can we really know the experience of another?
+We know how excited a cat gets when they smell catnip, but we don’t know really how they feel.
+Even though we know lots of things about cats, we don’t have the same experience; so can we really know their experience?
+Can we really know what it is like to be anyone other than ourselves?

 (Allow students to respond, and see what questions arise.)